17 Best Bean to Cup Coffee Machines of 2022

 Third Wave Specialty Coffee, without the barista.

 The Oracle creates third wave speciality coffee at home, comparable to what you would get at your favourite café.
-The Oracle has automatic grinding, dosing, tamping and milk texturing, automating the two many difficult parts of manual espresso.
+The Oracle has automatic grinding, dosing, tamping and milk texturing, automating the two most difficult parts of manual espresso coffee.
 You can extract espresso and texture milk simultaneously, enabling you to go from beans to latte in under a minute.

 Auto Grind & Tamp.
 Fully-integrated conical burr coffee mill automatically grinds, doses and tamps 22 grams of coffee straight into the portafilter.

 Micro Foam Milk Texturing.
-Self-cleaning steam wand, powered by a dedicated boiler, textures milk to your liking and delivers Barista-quality micro-foam that enhances flavour and is necessary for making latte art.
+Self-cleaning steam wand, powered by a dedicated boiler, textures milk to your liking and delivers Barista-quality micro-foam that enhances flavour and is required for creating latte art.
 Allows you to fix the milk temperature and texture to suit your taste.

 Flexible Shot Control.
-Choose between one shot, two shots or manual control over how much espresso coffee ends up in your cup for the wonderful dose every time.
+Choose between one shot, two shots or manual control over how much espresso coffee ends up in your cup for the excellent dosage each time.

 LCD Display.
-LCD offers you all the information you need to make coffee exactly the way you like it, whenever.
+LCD offers you all the information you need to make coffee exactly the way you like it, each time.

 One Touch Americano.
 The innovative One Touch Americano feature delivers a double espresso coffee, and then separately through a dedicated spout, fills the cup with hot water, the same way as any good commercial machine.